|Saturday, February 22|

 Sat, Feb 22, 10:45 AM - 12:15 PM

 Fractional Polynomials: Flexible, Interpretable, and an Alternative to Splines (302751)*Michael D. Regier, West Virginia University, Department of Biostatistics

 Keywords: Fractional polynomials, splines, smoothing, interpretation, modern regression methods

-Fractional polynomials are a powerful smoothing technique that has been implemented in statistical packages such as R and Stata, and has been applied to medical administrative data, force of infection in animal husbandry, and epidemiological exposure-response relationships.
+Fractional polynomials is a powerful smoothing technique that has been implemented in statistical packages such as R and Stata.
+It has been applied to medical administrative data, force of infection in animal husbandry, and epidemiological exposure-response relationships.
 Research involving fractional polynomials continues to grow as there are many open questions concerning their properties and utility.
-In this presentation, we review fractional polynomials, their use, implementation and interpretation.
+In this presentation, we review fractional polynomials, their use, implementation, and interpretation.
 We demonstrate this regression technique with an ecological public health data set and a biomarker dose-response data set.
-For both sets of data, we will compare fractional polynomials with splines, emphasizing the differences between the two approaches with respect to the modeling objectives.
-Finally, we will discuss the problem of model selection for fractional polynomials and compare current model selection techniques.
+For both sets of data, we will compare fractional polynomials with splines, emphasizing the differences between the approaches with respect to the modeling objectives.
+Finally, we will discuss the problem of model selection for fractional polynomials and compare current model-selection techniques.